How ChatGPT ads actually work in 2026

 ChatGPT ads are sponsored placements that appear below a ChatGPT response on the Free and Go plans in the United States, Canada, Australia, and New Zealand.
-Each ad includes the advertiser name, favicon, title, copy, image, and a landing-page link, and is selected by a relevance-weighted second-price auction that scores context hints, landing page, ad title, and ad copy together.
-This guide walks through every moving part — eligibility, the unit anatomy, the auction, pricing, measurement, and OpenAI's three trust principles — in plain English.
+Each ad carries the advertiser name, favicon, title, copy, image, and a landing-page link, and is selected by a relevance-weighted second-price auction that scores your context hints, landing page, ad title, and ad copy together.
+This guide walks through every moving part — eligibility, the unit, the auction, what it really costs, measurement, the readiness call, and how the channel compares to Google, Meta, and Bing — in plain English, written by an operator who has bought media for twelve years.

 Who sees ChatGPT ads, and where

-OpenAI is deliberately conservative on who is exposed to ads.
-Today the answer is narrow:
+OpenAI is deliberately conservative about who is exposed to ads.
+Today the answer is narrow.

 | Audience | Ads shown? |